warriorsworld/learnOL/README.md

 # learnOL
-A repo for learning openlayer
+A repo for learning openlayer test